 - Which business goals did you achieve with the help of my services?

-We often think of feedback as something that’s only useful when we want to improve or when we need validation that we did good work.
-But, as you’ll see from this exercise, positive feedback can also prove that you’re a safe investment.
+Feedback as something useful when we want to improve or when we need validation that we did good work.
+Positive feedback can also prove that you’re a safe investment.

 Step 2: Gather Concrete Outcomes You’ve Accomplished